 Entrepreneur, philanthopist, and partly closeted freethinker William Smith constructed this 3-1/2 story brick and stone Richardsonian Romanesque theater in 1894 to bring the arts and culture to Geneva and the Finger Lakes region.
 The inaugural production, a staging of The Count of Monte Cristo, starred James O’Neill, father of playwright Eugene O’Neill.
-Over the years the building had three names and was twice almost demolished.
-To mark the building’s centennial in 1994, a lavish restoration was begun.
+Over the years, the building had three names and was twice almost demolished.
+To mark the building’s centennial in 1994, a lavish restoration begun.
 The exterior was restored to the original 1894 appearance; the interior was restored to 1931, when it was an opulent art deco movie theater.

 "The Smith," as it is now called, currently serves as a live-events venue, often hosting traveling Broadway shows and other major productions.